Thrust Model

 Step 3: Particular Solution

-Since the forcing term is constant, try .
+Since the forcing term is constant, use:.

-Substitute into ODE:
+Substituting into the ODE:

 Step 4: General Solution